 2. Watch Your Fluid Intake At Night

 If you are diabetic or have urinary incontinence, then you would urinate frequently.
 You may seek treatment for your incontinence.
 Also, you may try to reduce fluid intake two hours prior to bed time to reduce the chances of going to the bathroom.
 This may help you sleep well without disruptions.
-However, be careful, as reduced intake could make
+However, be careful, as reduced intake could make you thirsty and wake you up in the middle of the night.
+Monitor your intake and see what works best for you.

 3. Treat Your Pain